qmk/qmk_firmware/docs/newbs_building_firmware_configurator.md

 The QMK Configurator works best with Chrome/Firefox.

 !> **Files from other tools such as KLE, or kbfirmware will not be compatible with QMK Configurator.
 Do not load them, do not import them.
-QMK Configurator is a DIFFERENT tool. **
+QMK Configurator is a DIFFERENT tool.**

 ## Selecting your keyboard

 Click the drop down box and select the keyboard you want to create a keymap for.

-?> If your keyboard has several versions, make sure you select the correct one.**
+?> If your keyboard has several versions, make sure you select the correct one.

-I'll say that again because it's important
+I'll say that again because it's important:

 !> **MAKE SURE YOU SELECT THE RIGHT VERSION!**